davidkang3650/davidkangportfolio/content/pages/projects/project-three.md

   backgroundRepeat: no-repeat
   opacity: 50
 ---
 For the 3rd episode, I followed a group of freestyle dancers to their monthly street performance in downtown Bryan during the First Friday celebrations.
 Then as a second segment, I brought the dance crew to the city of Hearne- an abandoned railroad town fading into obscurity- to see if the energy of their performances would change depending on location.
-Their passion was unfazed by the lack of spectators and we ended up dancing through the night middle of a ghost town in the sweltering Texas summer.
+Their passion was unfazed by the lack of spectators and we ended up dancing through the night, midst of a ghost town in the sweltering Texas summer.